Porcelain tea cup

 Could it be performed regularly in London (since we're here for a bit), Edinburgh or Glasgow as part of the Equity, Diversion and Inclusion movement, bringing a heartfelt, below-the-defences way in to the conversations we most need to have.

-And so I'm inviting you to come to the play in the north of Scotland and then dream into its future together... where does it want to go?
-What's your role in taking it there?
-I'm looking for corporate partners and sponsors who like to do things differently and want to see an impact made with their name attached to it.
-And anyone who knows the London theatre scene... it's a totally new world to me!
-Thanks if you have connections, ideas, inspiration or anything else you'd like to offer!
+And so we've performed the play in the north of Scotland and now I'm aiming to take it to London for IWD.
+I'm looking for corporate partners and sponsors - Boody!!! - who like to do things differently and want to see an impact made with their name attached to it.
+If you know anyone in the London HR scene please be in touch!
+Thank you.
+Sam.